 Recently Health Education North West (HENW) brought together people involved in developing and training some core roles within the NHS workforce.
 HENW were keen to maximise the potential of the day and commissioned a live graphic record, the record below, it was created live during the event and follows the flow of the content and conversations of the day.
 This graphic record is a great example of some of the purposes and benefits they can add to meetings or events.The focus of the event was to look at how learning environments were needing to transform to reflect the real and changing world and how services and the networks of practitioners need to collaborate creatively to face these challenges and changes.
 The first intention or purpose for this graphic record was to bring the stream of conversations together from throughout the day to support people to literally see connections across the day; to help create a visual record and summary of the day that was visible to everyone.

-Equally the graphic record acted to creat a great focal point during the day where many conversations ensued in the breaks instigated when colleagues came together to browse the emerging record.
+Equally the graphic record acted to create a great focal point during the day where many conversations ensued in the breaks instigated when colleagues came together to browse the emerging record.
 When the event was over the graphic record was then available in a second life to remind people of what was covered and to keep the learning and conversations alive.

 Whilst a graphic record is intended to be eye catching the absolute focus and intention is to create a visual record that can reach these purposes (and others).
-So eye catching yes, but always with this clarity of purposes; to convey and distill content, to enable sharing of the content and to encourage people to take the content and take it further… to the next conversations, the next events and maybe to the next graphic record.
+So eye catching yes, but always with this clarity of purposes; to convey and distil content, to enable sharing of the content and to encourage people to take the content and take it further… to the next conversations, the next events and maybe to the next graphic record.

 The work of a graphic facilitator is not always easy to explain because there are so many potential ways of working.
 The landscape is populated with almost endless possibilities, many of which are waiting for the next conundrum that needs solving.